 | ||||

 Q. Did Disston & Son's make a one-man crosscut saw for cutting logs?
 My saw's blade is 42 inches long, and it has a handle shaped like an oven mitt.
-Etched on the blade is: GREAT AMERICAN 1879 TAKING OUT THIS SAW DAY IN DAY OUT WE CHALLENGE THE WORLD TO PRODUCE ITS EQUAL CAST STEEL WARRANTED [and the Disston symbol] A. Your saw is a crosscut saw for felling small trees.
+Etched on the blade is: GREAT AMERICAN 1879 TAKING OUT THIS SAW DAY IN DAY OUT WE CHALLENGE THE WORLD TO PRODUCE ITS EQUAL CAST STEEL WARRANTED [and the Disston symbol] A. Your saw is a crosscut saw for felling small trees or bucking logs for firewood.
 They made probably a dozen models from 3' to 5' in length.
 They made them as well as two-man saws.
 They sold from the earliest days of the company until the 1950's.
 Tooth styles varied depending on what was going to be cut.
 Great American is the name of the tooth pattern.
 There were over a dozen different tooth patterns for crosscut saws before the advent of gasoline chainsaws. |

 | ||||